Adyen/adyen-web/README.md

     --adyen-checkout-button-height: var(--adyen-checkout-spacer-120);
 }
 ```
+### Style the secured fields

+To style the secured fields such as card number, CVC, and expiry date of a card, you can follow the link [Styling card input fields](https://docs.adyen.com/payment-methods/cards/custom-card-integration/#styling).

 ## Analytics and data tracking
 Starting [v5.16.0](https://github.com/Adyen/adyen-web/releases/tag/v5.16.0) the Drop-in and Components integrations contain analytics and tracking features that are turned on by default.
 Find out more about [what we track and how you can control it](https://docs.adyen.com/online-payments/analytics-and-data-tracking).